LukeGrahamLandry/franca/devlog.md

   c compile_to_module is only doing types for things that are named, functions not in root_scope in import_cache_file won't get a type and then fr get_fid would silently drop them.
+- going through old lib comments
+  - barely used, move to a test: ExecSlice, @list
+  - @bit_fields: don't use width as default for construct()
+  - be strict about bucketarray invariants and remove push_all_contiguous

 ## (Feb 27)